mulle-sde/mulle-sde-developer/src/mulle-sde/c-cmake/project-oneshot/all/cmake/reflect/README.md

 # DO NOT EDIT THIS FOLDER

+Files changes will be lost with the next `mulle-sde reflect` execution.

 If you want to edit any of the files copy them "up" and edit them there.
 Though it's probably better to edit `CMakeLists.txt` straight.